SIT50416 Diploma of Hospitality Management

 Frequently Asked Questions

-Students entering into this qualification as a pathway form their previous studies of SIT40516 Certificate IV in Commercial Cookery with Hilton Academy are expected to complete this course in 26 weeks after 18 units of credit transfer from the Certificate IV.
-The 26 weeks will include 20 weeks of face to face training and assessment spread over 2 terms of 10 weeks each and 6 weeks of term breaks (No placement required).
+For students entering this qualification as a pathway (this strategy) form their previous studies of Diploma of Hospitality Management are expected to complete it in 26 weeks.
+This will include 20 weeks of face-to-face training and assessment spread over 2 terms of 10 weeks each and 6 weeks of term breaks.

-24th October 2022 | 05th June 2023 | 15th January 2024 | 12nd August 2024 |
+05th June 2023 | 15th January 2024 | 12nd August 2024 | |

-16th January 2023 | 14th August 2023 | 25th March 2024 | 21st October 2024 |
+14th August 2023 | 25th March 2024 | 21st October 2024 |

 There are no specific entry requirements as per the qualification details or training package.
 International students entering this course at Hilton Academy must meet the following entry requirements: